develcooking/Reelix/README.md

 ## About
-The only tally marks app you and your business need.
+The last tally marks app you and your business will ever need.
 It is written in Rust and built with [Slint](https://slint.dev/) as the UI framework.
 Reelix should run on every desktop OS after compilation.
 Officially supported are (yet) only Linux and Windows.

 Using the royalty-free license of Slint.